 You want to use drawer dividers when organizing your kitchen drawers.
 It’s honestly the only way to keep everything organized so that it doesn't become cluttered.
 The idea is to make sure everything has a designated space in the drawer.
 I love using the bamboo dividers or clear heavy duty plastic dividers with my clients.
 The color and material is just based on your preference.

 8. Last but not least we need to organize under your kitchen sink.
+I can't think of anyone that hasn't been in search of a better idea to maximize the space under the sink.
 Cleaning caddies are perfect for storing cleaning supplies.
 You can take the caddy out when it's time to clean and carry it with you to every room in the house.
 Storing your cleaning supplies in bins is also another great option.
 My cleaning supplies are in bins under the kitchen sink and I simply take the bin out and take it with me to each space.
 Another trick is to label the cleaning bins by what's in them; wood floors, carpet, tile, etc. This way you're not pulling out what you don't need for that day.

 I hope this wasn't too much to digest and you found these tips helpful for organizing your kitchen!